How to Keep Yourself Healthy in College | Useful Tips

 Stay Active and Exercise Regularly

 Technology has made it possible for students to get entertainment and interact with peers online, with social media applications taking much of their time.
 The outcome has been an increase in the cases of overweight and obesity, as well as health complications like high blood pressure and cardiovascular complications.
+If you suspect you have a binge-eating disorder, you can try the Monte Nido eating disorder treatment program for all genders in Chicago.

 Regular exercise helps you maintain healthy weight and is also good for your mental health.
 Also, research shows that exercise is linked to better sleep.
 It also motivates people to take more water and strengthens immunity.